-Nuru Ethiopia Healthcare Program is ready to launch
+Nuru Ethiopia Healthcare Program Launches in Community

 Feature photo: Nuru Ethiopia Healthcare team presents the program proposal in Hawassa.
 Left to right: Mathewos Echamo, Telaye Wamisho, Rebecca Dutton, Mekdes Bekele, Zelalem Abera.